xenosf/CTF-Writeups/CDDC 2021/Linux Rules the World!/5 - Super/README.md

 -rwxrwxrwx  1 root bot5   24 Jun 24 08:37 .profile
 -r--------  1 bot6 root   22 Jun 18 09:51 flag.txt
 ```

-As can be seen from the above, `flag.txt` is owned by `bot6`, and only `bot6` is allowed to read the file.

 Dang, this bot is almost as useless as I am.
 Luckily, we can use `sudo` to run things as other users.
 ```